ivangeevo/btwr-core/## Changelog.md

+## v0.31
++ Fixed a bug with older data files from version 0.29 that were causing issues.

 ## v0.30
 ### WARNING!
 Game breaking update, back up your worlds if you don't want to lose some items/blocks.
 + Removed the Hemp plant block and all of its associated items as it's no longer needed in the scope of this mod.
 They will be removed from your worlds.